exercism/bash/concepts/pipelines/introduction.md

 Use these logical operators sparingly.
 They can quickly lead to unreadable code, or logic that is hard to comprehend.

-For example, do you think these are the same?
+For example, you may think these are the same:

 ```bash
 if A; then B; else C; fi